The Marketer's AI Reckoning

 High Risk

 Write a blog post from scratch: 4-6 hours of research, outlining, drafting, editing.
 Produce 2-3 posts per week.
-Create social media graphics manually.
-A/B test email subject lines with 2 variants.
+Create social graphics manually.
+A/B test 2 email subject lines.

-Click "Marketing With AI" to see the difference →
+Click "Marketing With AI Today" to see the difference →

 Do This Next

-1. Audit your weekly tasks.
-List everything you do in a typical week.
-Mark each task: "AI can do this now," "AI can help with this," or "Only I can do this."
-If more than 50% is in the first column, it's time to upskill.
+- Audit your weekly tasks.
+List everything you do.
+Mark each: "AI can do this now," "AI can help," or "Only I can do this."
+If most tasks are in the first column, it's time to shift toward strategy.

-2. Run one AI content experiment.
-Take your next blog post or email campaign.
-Generate the first draft with AI.
+- Run one AI content experiment.
+Generate a first draft with AI for your next blog post or email.
 Edit and publish.
-Measure performance against your human-only baseline.
-The data will tell you where AI fits in your workflow.
+Measure performance vs. your human-only baseline.
+The data will tell you where AI fits—and where it doesn't.